 Museums & Monuments

 The Louvre: The biggest museum in Paris has several virtual tours listed on their website, except as of January 2021 “Flash Player” was discontinued by Adobe, so three of the tours don’t work, bummer.
 There are four additional 360° virtual tours of recent exhibits in the Petite Galerie, but the text is only in French.
 A bit disappointing, but perhaps they’ll update it soon.
-If you’re in the mood to download an app to your smartphone you can check out Mona Lisa: Beyond the Glass VR experience from the 2019 Leonardo Da Vinci exposition.
+One of the most exciting updates is that their entire collection is now viewable free online in their searchable Collections Database (also includes the collections of the Eugène-Delacroix Museum).
+And if you’re in the mood to download an app to your smartphone you can check out Mona Lisa: Beyond the Glass VR experience from the 2019 Leonardo Da Vinci exposition.
 If you want to feel less bad about not being able to be at the Louvre in person, you can watch these two hour-long Youtube videos (part 2 here) walking through the entire museum on a typically crowded day (pre-Covid), with no music or commentary (nice for a change).

 Museum of Decorative Arts: You can visit each room of the Decorative Arts Museum – from Middle Ages and the Renaissance through Art Deco and Art Nouveau and up to Modern and Contemporary furnishings.
 Each room starts with a photo and description (only in French, alas, but Google translate helps) and on the right links to listen to audio clips and “”Découvrez cette salle en panoramique 360°) for about two dozen of them to see them from every angle and zoom in or out.
 Jeanne Lanvin’s purple bedroom, boudoir and bathroom are worth a peek!
 Use the “hamburger” list of rooms on the right to switch rooms once in panoramic mode, or come back to the index page to get the full list.